Seahawks notes: Ethan Pocic named starting center, Carroll hedges on who will start at right corner against Atlanta

 First, center, where Carroll said Ethan Pocic will start against Atlanta.
 That’s no surprise as Pocic has consistently run with the starters the last few weeks after overtaking free agent signee B.J.
 Finney.

 “He had a great camp,” Carroll said.
-“He had offseason surgery on something that’s been bothering him for a number of years. … he did a great job in camp and looked terrific and was our most experienced guy with handling the whole system and all and it showed.
+“He had offseason surgery on something that’s been bothering him for a number of years. … He did a great job in camp and looked terrific and was our most experienced guy with handling the whole system and all and it showed.
 And so we’re fired up to see him go.”

 Finney signed a two-year deal worth up to $8 million that indicated the team viewed him as its next starting center, especially after the Seahawks cut Justin Britt in April (Britt also was still recovering from an ACL injury).